 NCSU, MfN, and Native Nuclear Partnership for Collaboration-Based Siting

-Twelve project teams represent diverse organizations, a makeup the DOE hopes will enable a wide range of perspectives and approaches.
-One of these teams includes Mothers for Nuclear in partnership with North Carolina State University and Native Nuclear.
-We specifically hope to help find the best ways to ensure that everyone who should be included in this conversation IS included.
+Twelve project teams represent diverse organizations with wide geographical reach.
+One of the teams includes Mothers for Nuclear in partnership with North Carolina State University and Native Nuclear.

 January 27, 2024: Raleigh, NC